Europe Travel Guide: Top Cities, Routes, and Tips

 Keukenhof

 When you think of the Netherlands, you usually automatically think of fields of colourful tulips because that is what the Netherlands is known for.
-This is especially true for the Keukenhof, which is also called the Garden of Europe.
+This is especially true of the Keukenhof, also known as the Garden of Europe.

 With over seven million tulips, daffodils and hyacinths, it is one of the most beautiful spring gardens in the world and is located near Lisse.
-Visitors from all over the world come annually to admire the tulips blooming in The Netherlands in the spring.
+Visitors from all over the world come each year to admire the tulips blooming in the Netherlands in spring.

 The main flowering period is traditionally mid-April.
-Keukenhof is not only a tulip paradise but also the largest sculpture park in the Netherlands, as 50 Dutch artists have built their sculptures here.
+Keukenhof is not only a tulip paradise but also the largest sculpture park in the Netherlands, home to 50 sculptures by Dutch artists.

 The spring garden is located near Lisse.
-Standing in the midst of the floral splendour gives you a feeling of what it must feel like to be in paradise.
+Standing amid the floral splendour gives you a sense of what it must be like to be in paradise.
 Another highlight at Keukenhof is the ride on old wooden boats, which were used by the gardeners in the past, past the impressive tulip fields.

 Greece

-So many tourists are interested in Greece for its beautiful beaches and world-famous antiquities, but in recent years this country has actively developed other types of tourism – for example, medical, skiing, and pilgrimage.
+Many tourists are interested in Greece for its beautiful beaches and world-famous antiquities.
+However, in recent years, this country has actively developed other types of tourism, such as medical, skiing, and pilgrimage.

-On the island of Mykonos, there are many clubs and discos, which attract young foreigners, but of course, classical Greece is still out of competition.
+On the island of Mykonos, many clubs and discos attract young foreigners, but classical Greece is still out of competition.

 In Athens, travellers will find the ancient Parthenon temple, familiar from childhood textbooks, and the same ancient theatre, the Odeon of Herodes Atticus, where you can attend concerts and performances, and not to forget the imposing Acropolis, the landmark of Athens.